lucasbesen/marvel/README.md

 ## :hammer: &nbsp; How to run the code

-First, you need to configure your `.env`:
+First, you need to configure your `.env` and set your keys:

 ```sh
 cp .env.test .env